amaentau/veo_dongle/docs/setup/raspberry-pi.md

 - installs Node.js 20, Chromium, Xorg, X11 utilities, and the Chromium runtime libraries required for Puppeteer
 - writes `/etc/X11/xorg.conf.d/99-veo-modesetting.conf` so the `modesetting` driver is forced with `Virtual 3840x2160` and the common HD/FullHD/4K modes
 - writes `/etc/systemd/system/veo-dongle-kiosk.service`, which starts `xinit` as the `dongle` user, runs `raspberry-pi/scripts/start-kiosk.sh`, and keeps Chromium in fullscreen kiosk mode on `DISPLAY=:0`
-- skips Puppeteer’s embedded Chromium download (`PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=1`) so the application always receives the system browser defined by `config.browser.executablePath`
+- skips Puppeteer's embedded Chromium download (`PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=1`) so the application always receives the system browser defined by `config.browser.executablePath`
 - symlinks `/usr/bin/chromium-browser`, `/usr/bin/chromium`, and `/usr/bin/google-chrome-stable` to the installed binary so both Puppeteer and any scripts that expect Chrome will succeed
+- **boot optimizations**: disables unnecessary services (bluetooth, avahi, plymouth, etc.), configures kernel module blacklisting, reduces systemd logging, optimizes cmdline.txt with `fastboot`, and sets memory limits for the kiosk service

 ### Running the Lite setup script